khorkina/Compare_Articles/replit.md

-# Wiki Truth - AI-Powered Wikipedia Comparison Platform
+# Wiki Truth - Privacy-First Wikipedia Comparison Platform

 ## Overview

-Wiki Truth is a full-stack web application that enables users to compare Wikipedia articles across multiple languages using artificial intelligence.
-The platform reveals how the same topic can be presented differently in various linguistic and cultural contexts, providing insights into cultural biases and narrative variations.
+Wiki Truth is a client-side web application that enables users to compare Wikipedia articles across multiple languages using artificial intelligence.
+The platform is designed with privacy-first principles, storing all user data locally in the browser while revealing how the same topic can be presented differently in various linguistic and cultural contexts, providing insights into cultural biases and narrative variations.

 ## System Architecture